mosbth/cimage/README.md

 * This version is supporting PHP 5.3, later versions will require 5.5 or later.
 * Using GitHub issue tracking for feature requests and planning.
 * Rewrote [the manual](http://dbwebb.se/opensource/cimage).
+* Created directory `webroot` and moved some files there.

 v0.4.1 (2014-01-27)